flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

 - Have your editor and browser preview side-by-side on your screen.
 - Every time you save your file, the "mkdocs serve" should make your browser reload, and you can preview your changes directly.
 - Start with the structure of your documentation page.
-E.g. headlines first and maybe notes below the headlines of what the section should cover.
+E.g., headlines first and maybe notes below the headlines of what the section should cover.
 Build up your page from there.
 - How to do:
     - Links: `[Link-Text](https://www.target.domain/page)`
         - internal links need a relative path to the .md file